 This means that if you have a bad credit record, you can piggyback on an account with lots of activity, and you will start rebuilding your credit score sooner than you think.

 Piggybacking seems an easier shortcut for anyone to make it through the credit market.
 Sure, it is an easy way in.
 But this will only be useful to you if you are careful on to which accounts you piggyback.
 You may even end up ruining your credit score even further.

 As a piggybacker, you are as good as your primary account holder, and also as bad as them.
 Let us say you piggyback on someone’s account, and they have a prosperous credit record.
 Your credit record will also prosper.
 Soon, you will be eligible for big loans, and this will put you in a better life position.

-If you, unfortunately, happen to piggyback on a wrong account, then you are ruined.
-Your credit score will be ruined.
-As the primary credit account holder's record falls, so will yours.
+If you, unfortunately, happen to piggyback on a wrong account, then you are in a bad spot Your credit score is ruined.
+As the primary credit account holder’s record falls, so will yours.
 You may have had a good score previously, but this will ruin it all.
-This is why you have to be very careful as you piggyback on someone else's account.
+This is why you have to be very careful as you piggyback on someone else’s account.

 How to improve your credit score

 Keeping a good credit score is a headache for most people.
 What many people do not know is that it is very simple.
 It all revolves with how you handle your account and treat your debts.
 Here are some tips.